 Multinationals Ms. Bekele’s early career is marked working for multinational consulting firms and large financial/banking companies in Corporate America such as PriceWaterhouseCoopers, Bank of America, Bank of Tokyo-Mitsubishi/Union Bank of California, San Francisco, to mention but a few.
 From these initial corporate environments, Sophia gained invaluable practical experience in business management in diverse areas such as information systems security/auditing and control, IT quality assurance, technology risk assessment of financial markets and instruments, technology and project management in private international and transnational corporations.

-CBS International Ms Bekele then broke-off from her Corporate career to focus on international technology issues and Third-World technological development, using Africa as a base model.
-Most of Ms. Bekele’s work in these years has been associated with CBS International, a company she founded and serves as President and Chief Executive Officer.
-CBS International is a consulting company based in Walnut Creek, California, USA with focus on, technology transfer to emerging markets, technology procurement, project-based capacity building, technological project management, internet/intranet systems integration, information systems security/privacy, auditing and corporate governance.
+CBS International: Ms. Bekele then broke off from her Corporate career to focus on international technology issues and Third-World technological development, using Africa as a base model.
+Most of Ms. Bekele’s work in these years has been associated with CBS International (currently CBSegroup) a company she founded and serves as President and Chief Executive Officer.
+CBS International is a consulting company based in Walnut Creek, California, the USA with a focus on, technology transfer to emerging markets, technology procurement, project-based capacity building, technological project management, internet/intranet systems integration, information systems security/privacy, auditing, and corporate governance.
 Bekele also set up an affiliated company SbCommunications Networks Plc.
 (SbCnet) based in Addis Ababa dedicated to serving emerging economies.
-Her work during these years in global development included, a UNOPS (United Nations Agency for Project Services) – sponsored Internetworking project (e-government initiative) for the Organization of African Unity (AU) African Union General Secretariat campus area network.
-Ms. Bekele put together the entire project management strategy and structure for the enterprise technological deployment of the sophisticated Fiber-Optic based information technology infrastructure.
+Her work during these years in global development included a UNOPS (United Nations Agency for Project Services) – sponsored Internetworking project (e-government initiative) for the Organization of African Unity (AU) African Union General Secretariat campus area network.
+Ms. Bekele put together the entire project management strategy and structure for the enterprise technological deployment of the sophisticated Fiber-Optic-based information technology infrastructure.
 CBS International handled technological inputs and services procurement while SbCnet provided strategic technology integration services and field management.

 “Capacity Building Comprises of the most challenging of projects.
 We have to build indigenous skills as we enhance institutional capacities” — Sophia Bekele, UNPAN (PPP E-government) 2009.